Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: One-loop corrections to scattering vertices with two scales

-To check the result obtained above and demonstrate the self-consistency of EFT~\cite{Lipatov95, LV} we will compare Multi-Regge limit of specific one-loop QCD amplitude with results obtained from EFT.
-To work with the scalar quantity, we will consider the interference between one-loop and tree-level amplitude of the subprocess:
+To check the one-loop corrections to $Q\gamma^\star q$ and $R{\cal O}q$ effective vertices, obtained above and demonstrate the self-consistency of EFT~\cite{Lipatov95, LV} we will compare Multi-Regge limit of specific one-loop QCD amplitudes with results obtained from EFT.
+To work with the scalar quantities, we will consider the interference terms between one-loop and tree-level amplitudes of the following subprocesses: